jimmyangel/hildemorin/content/blog/2022-07-08-my-art-goes-to-the-oregon-coast.md

 ---
-title: My art goes to the Oregon Coast
+title: My art goes to the beach
 tags:
   - Seaside
   - Civic-and-Convention-Center